secretstartups/handbook/people-group/learning-and-development/manager-challenge/index.html.md

 Make the program part of your [career development](/handbook/people-group/learning-and-development/career-development/), and include in your [Individual Growth Plan](/handbook/people-group/learning-and-development/career-development/#internal-resources-1).

 L&D is making some significant changes to the program in the meantime, but expect to dedicate 1 hour (daily challenges) to and 1.5 hours (live learnings) each day during the program.
 Some participants, request additional time to complete the async activities so please plan accordingly.
+You must attend and/or complete at least 80% of the activities to be awarded a certification.

 All details relating to the next iteration of the Manager Challenge program can be found on this page.